dmleong/manager-resources/docs/about.md

 I value honesty over saving face.

 I value genuine efforts to improve over using the "correct" words all the time.

-I value the safety of the marginalized over the hurt feelings of the privileged.

 I value context and transparency.